A network tailored for Arctic youth

 Nivi Rosing is a 20 year old Inuk from Nuuk, Greenland.
 She is currently studying Inuit Studies in Ottawa Canada which she will finish in May of 2023.
 She is passionate about cross-border knowledge sharing in the Pan-Arctic and she has now spent 3 years in Canada exploring the similarities between colonialism in Canada and Greenland.
 Nivi advocates for implementing Indigenous knowledge within climate action and wildlife management.
 Alongside these roles, Nivi is a fellow of the Arctic Resilient Communities Fellowship.

-Read about Harmony
+Read about Niall

 Pernille Fischer Boulter